Abandonware: Availability as freeware

-Some user-communities convince companies to voluntarily relinquish copyright on software, putting it into the public domain, or re-license it as free software (freeware).
+Some user-communities convince companies to voluntarily relinquish copyright on software, putting it into the public domain, or re-license it as freeware.
 Unlike so-called abandonware, it is perfectly legal to transfer public domain or freely licensed software.

 Amstrad is an example which supports emulation and free distribution of CPC and ZX Spectrum hardware ROMs and software.
 Borland released "antique software" as freeware.
 Smith Engineering permits not-for-profit reproduction and distribution of Vectrex games and documentation.

 Groups that lobby companies to release their software as freeware have met with mixed results.
 One example is the library of educational titles released by MECC.
 MECC was sold to Brøderbund, which was sold to The Learning Company.
 When TLC was contacted about releasing classic MECC titles as freeware, the documentation proving that TLC held the rights to these titles could not be located, and therefore the rights for these titles are "in limbo" and may never be legally released.
 Lost or unclear copyrights to vintage out-of-print software is not uncommon, as rights to the No One Lives Forever series illustrates.